 Control Placebo Preparation

 Accurately weigh and quantitatively transfer about 20 mg of composite placebo powder into a 250-mL volumetric flask.
 Add 12.5 mL of purified water and gently swirl.
 Fill with diluent to ¾ of flask volume and swirl to avoid clumping.
 Sonicate for 15 minutes with occasional swirling.
 Mechanically shake for 15 minutes.
 Allow solution to cool to room temperature, then dilute to volume with diluent and mix well.
-Centrifuge an aliquot of the control sample solution at 10000 rpm (11400 RCF) for 10 minutes.
+Centrifuge an aliquot of the control placebo solution at 10000 rpm (11400 RCF) for 10 minutes.

 Note—Centrifuge as necessary to obtain a clear supernatant.